 State and local governments vary in unemployment benefit programs and offerings.
 Recently, governors have made orders that are aimed to help during the pandemic and anyone impacted by the coronavirus.
 Look at your state’s unemployment policies.

-Federal Response: The new bill would wrap in far more workers than are usually eligible for unemployment benefits, including self-employed people and part-time workers.
+Federal Response: The new bill would wrap in far more workers than are usually eligible for unemployment benefits, including self-employed, independent contractors, freelancers, and part-time workers.
 The amount of unemployment benefits you get depends on your state.
 Under the CARES Act, eligible workers would get an extra $600 per week on top of their state benefit.

 Filing taxes and paying taxes owed – Federal